flexera-public/policy_engine_training/08_underscore/README.md

 ## Further Reading

 This is far from a complete list of everything Underscore.js has to offer.
 The above are just the most commonly used functions.
-It is recommended that you read the [Underscore.js documentation](https://underscorejs.org/) to get a better sense of everything it can do, and use this as a reference if you encounter any Underscore.js functions that you do not recognize.
+We recommended that you read the [Underscore.js documentation](https://underscorejs.org/) to get a better sense of everything it can do, and use this as a reference if you encounter any Underscore.js functions that you do not recognize.

 After doing so, please move on to [Lesson 09](https://github.com/flexera-public/policy_engine_training/blob/main/09_relational_data/README.md), where we will make use of some of this functionality to relate some data sets.